tam-ng0905/goal-io/README.md

-# Goal.io
+# Goal.io - Prototype

-Goal.io is a social media platform that focuses on building users' positive habits.
+### Goal.io is a social media platform that focuses on building users' positive habits.

 ## Development server